Anderson leads Grizzlies’ 3-point spree in win over Hornets

 Terry Rozier led the Hornets with 34 points, connecting on 12 of 17 shots.
 LaMelo Ball added 17 points, and Gordon Hayward and Malcolm Bridges added 15 points apiece.
 Bridges had 10 rebounds.

+The biggest burst for Memphis came in the third quarter.
 Anderson opened the second half with four 3-pointers in less than 3 minutes, leading to a Charlotte timeout.

+“I think I had knocked down a corner 3 in the first half, and it just felt good,” Anderson said.
+“It came to me about four or five times in a row (in the second half).”

 Later in the quarter, the Grizzlies had a 21-7 run and the Memphis lead swelled to 101-83 at the end of the third.
 Memphis outscored the Hornets 31-15 in the frame as Charlotte, which shot well in the first half, converted only six of its 20 shots.

 Charlotte never threatened the rest of the way.